GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

     - **Going Well:** Areas with good performance.
     - **Need Improvement:** Areas with minor performance issues.
     - **Need Improvement Urgently:** Areas with significant performance issues impacting user experience.
-- Define Achievable SLOs (for the SLO templates below)
+- Define **Achievable** SLOs (for the **SLO templates** below)
   - After discussing with product owners, you’ve identified two key SLOs for short-term improvement.
-Fill in realistic, achievable values that you would like the app to meet in the short term (around 1 month).
+  - Fill in realistic, achievable values that you would like the app to meet in the short term (around 1 month).
 Let the current performance indicators be a guide.
-- Set Aspirational SLOs (Optional)
+- Define **Aspirational** SLOs: Imagine **Movie Guru** one year from now, a finely-tuned, user-pleasing machine (but still not perfect, because unicorns don't exist, and 100% is never the right target).
+It's so good that users are delighted with its performance and reliability.
+What would the SLOs look like in this ideal scenario?
+Fill those values in.
+These are targets that your company can work towards in the upcoming year or so.

-#### SLO 1: App Accessibility and Responsiveness
+#### Template SLO 1: App Accessibility and Responsiveness

 - **Objective:** `xx%` of users should be able to access the Movie Guru app and view the main interface within `yy` seconds, measured over a `zz`-day rolling window.
 - **Measurement:**
   - **Availability:** Percentage of successful attempts to login and load the main interface.
   - **Latency:** Latency the startup endpoint (server-side measurement).

-#### SLO 2: Chatbot Responsiveness
+#### Template SLO 2: Chatbot Responsiveness

 - **Objective:** `xx%`% of user messages should receive a relevant response from the Movie Guru chatbot within `yy` seconds, measured over a `zz`-hour rolling window.
 - **Measurement:**